Research Projects

 - Husformer: A Multi-Modal Transformer for Multi-Modal Human State Recognition, IEEE TCDS 2024.

-- Affective Workload Allocation for Multi-human Multirobot Teams, ArXiv Pre-print.
+- Cognitive Load-based Affective Workload Allocation for Multi-Human Multi-Robot Teams, IEEE THMS.

 - Feedback-efficient Active Preference Learning for Socially Aware Robot Navigation, IROS 2022.